pablo-abc/felte/packages/reporter-dom/README.md

 If the `single` option is `true`, then it will add a single message in a `span` element with the attribute `data-felte-reporter-dom-single-message`.
 You can style this with the CSS selector `[data-felte-reporter-dom-single-message]`.

-If `single` is `false` the it will add a single list (using the element defined in `listType`) with the attribute `data-felte-reporter-dom-list`.
+If `single` is `false` then it will add a single list (using the element defined in `listType`) with the attribute `data-felte-reporter-dom-list`.
 The list will containe a `li` element per message, each with the attribute `data-felte-reporter-dom-list-message`.
 You can style them using a similar CSS selector as described above.